 Introverted iNtuition (Ni) is one of the most difficult functions to understand, and it also happens to be the dominant function of the INFJ (which explains why we are so hard to figure out, huh?).

-Ni takes in information in an abstract way, and often sees patterns and symbolism.
+Ni takes in information in an abstract way and often sees patterns and symbolism.
 One reason that Ni-users have a hard time explaining how Ni works is because they have a hard time understanding it themselves.
 This is because information comes to them seemingly “out of nowhere” and then they have to backtrack their thoughts and internally organize their processes to determine where the “Aha!” moment came from.
 It’s kind of like being given the answer to a riddle before you’ve heard the riddle itself.
-Even though INFJs prefer structure when it comes to Sensing activities, Ni doesn’t work well on a time table.
-Ni is kind of the rebel child of the cognitive functions — it flows on it’s own and is hard to control.
-Another example of Ni not working well with a schedule would be if someone was given a list for how a project should be done.
+Even though INFJs prefer structure when it comes to Sensing activities, Ni doesn’t work well on a timetable.
+Ni is kind of the rebel child of the cognitive functions — it flows on its own and is hard to control.
+Another example of Ni not working well with a schedule would be if someone was given a guide explaining how a project should be done.
 The Ni-user would most likely develop their own, simpler process for how to get the project done and the step-by-step list wouldn’t seem necessary.